P. Susheela: Breakthrough: 1955–1960

-Successful domination : 1960 – 1985
+Successful domination: 1960–1985

 The early 1960s saw Susheela grow as an undisputed lead female singer across all the south Indian language films putting all the older veteran singers to the background.
 The year 1960 saw Susheela entering the Malayalam films with the V. Dakshinamurthy compositions for the film Seetha.
 From then, she went on to record numerous hit songs with all the Malayalam composers like G. Devarajan, M. K. Arjunan among others.
 She recorded many Malayalam duets with the veteran singer K. J. Yesudas.
 Her association with M.S.
 Viswanathan continued even after M.S.V split up with Ramamoorthy in 1965 and under M.S.V her duets with T.M.
-Sounderrajan and others and her solo songs were too popular with audience and made her first choice singer for every other music composer and film producer from 1960 to 1985.
+Sounderrajan and others and her solo songs were very popular with the audience and made her first choice singer for every other music composer and film producer from 1960 to 1985.
 M.S.V.'s composition fetched her the first National Film Award for Best Female Playback Singer in 1969 for her prolific rendition of "Naalai Intha Velai Paarthu" for the Tamil film Uyarndha Manidhan.
 The same song got her the Tamil Nadu State Award as well.
 Thereby, Susheela became one of the first recipients of the most dignified National awards in India.
-It was during these years the Nightingale of India, Lata Mangeshkar developed a strong friendship with Susheela and praised all her works frequently.
-Her work in Film Chandipriya is superb with song "Sri Bhagya Rekha - Janani Janani" with Jaya Prada superb dance.
+It was during these years the Nightingale of India, Lata Mangeshkar developed a strong friendship with Susheela and praised her works frequently.
+Her work in the Telugu film Chandipriya is superb with song "Sri Bhagya Rekha - Janani Janani" with Jaya Prada's superb dance.
 M.S.Viswanathan is regarded as her mentor and in his music direction she has maximum popular hit songs from 1955 to 1995.

 The 1970s also saw Susheela in her prime form winning almost all the awards both nationally and in all the four states of Southern India.
-She also recorded even Hindi songs during this period with music directors like KV Mahdevan, Laxmikant Pyarelal, L. Vaidyanathan and Laxmi Kiran, S.L.
+She also recorded Hindi songs during this period with music directors like KV Mahadevan, Laxmikant Pyarelal, L. Vaidyanathan and Laxmi Kiran, S.L.
 Manohar, Ajit merchant, G. Devarajan and S.N.
 Tripathi.
-It was in this era that she sang few notable songs for another prolific Indian music director Ilaiyaraja.
-Though Janaki took a leading position from 1980 with her strong association with M.S.V and Ilayaraja, Susheela continued to be at the top till 1985 and after 1985 was still opted by several music directors for her legendary vocals.
+It was in this era that she sang a few notable songs for another prolific Indian music director Ilaiyaraja.
+Though Janaki took a leading position from 1980 with her strong association with M.S.V and Ilaiyaraja, Susheela continued to be at the top till 1985 and after 1985 was still opted by several music directors for her legendary vocals.
 After 1986, she became selective about film songs and continued to have hit film songs till 2005.